xshthkr/prs-cuda/README.md

 - Better memory allocation for improved memory coalesence.
 Kernels are faster when the threads in a warp access sequential data.
 Since my array of solutions is a 2D array, I have to flatten it to store in the GPU.
 There is a memory allocation function for 3D data but the documentations and implementations I have read seem to indicate that in my case padding would be required which would make it inefficient.

 - Kernels can be designed more elegently.
 Nvidia's documentation and forums discuss the various techniques of reduction of the sums and minimums of arrays can be implemented with better efficiency.

+## Conclusion

+This CUDA-accelerated algorithm produced significantly faster and more accurate results compared to the CPU-based implementation.
+In our tests, the GPU version achieved a `36.7`x speedup while handling a larger population size and more iterations.
+It also found a better solution, demonstrating how parallelization not only boosts performance but can also enhance solution quality.
+These results underscore the benefits of leveraging GPU computing for population-based metaheuristic algorithms.

 ## Requirements